deepraining/orchids/doc/orchids.md

  *     }
  * @param option Option to initialize a Page
  *     {
- *         backgroundColor: '#ffffff',
+ *         backgroundColor: '#ffffff', // background color
- *         animate: !0,
+ *         animate: !0, // whether to use animation
+ *         // animation direction of switching page
+ *         // l2r/r2l/t2b/b2t(left-right, top-bottom), default: r2l
- *         animateDirection: 'horizontal',
+ *         animateDirection: 'r2l',
+ *         animateFade: !1, // whether to fade page when switch between pages
  *         // sub fragments
  *         // note that, current page element should have a child node
  *         // which has 'data-orchids-fragments' attribute,